facebookresearch/taser-tgnn/README.md

 ## Setup
 1. Setup a Python environment (>=3.11).
 Install PyTorch (>=2.0.1) and Deep Graph Library (>=1.1).

 2. Install nvcc for cuda compilation.
-Make sure choose the compatible cuda version with your PyTorch.
+Make sure to choose the compatible cuda version with your PyTorch.
     ```
         conda install cuda -c nvidia/label/cuda-11.8.0
     ```